 Drafting legislation is an extremely onerous task and requires proficiency.
+Learn How to Draft a Legislation.
 It is usually difficult to express with exact precision anything that may be easily conceivable by the mind.
 This is the skill of a legislation drafter who is expected to pen down every word with the exactness to create a nexus between the legislation and the intention behind it.

 Like goldsmiths, drafters have to give the most accurate shape to the statutes by the appropriate arrangement of words and punctuations.
 Even a great policy can turn out to be a bad law because of ambiguity or incorrect placement of words.
 Therefore, presence of mind is the key to successful legislation.